Task-Distributionally Robust Data-Free Meta-Learning: Biography Section

-Our experiments utilized four datasets: CIFAR-FS \cite{bertinetto2018meta}, MiniImageNet \cite{vinyals2016matching}, VGG-Flower \cite{flower}, and CUB-200-2011 (CUB) \cite{cub}, ranging from general natural images to specific categories like birds (CUB) and flowers (VGG-Flower).
-Following standard splits \citep{metadataset}, we split each dataset into meta-training, meta-validating and meta-testing subsets with disjoint label spaces.
-Following \citet{wang2022metalearning} and \citet{hu2023architecture}, we collect 100 models pre-trained on 100 $N$-way tasks sampled from the meta-training subset, while the meta-learner is finally evaluated on 600 tasks sampled from the meta-testing subset.
+\textbf{Implementation details.} We utilize four datasets: CIFAR-FS \cite{bertinetto2018meta}, MiniImageNet \cite{vinyals2016matching}, VGG-Flower \cite{flower}, and CUB-200-2011 (CUB) \cite{cub}, encompassing general natural images and specific categories like birds (CUB) and flowers (VGG-Flower).
+Following standard splits \cite{metadataset}, each dataset is divided into meta-training, meta-validation, and meta-testing subsets with disjoint label spaces.
+In line with \cite{hu2023architecture}, we collect 100 models pre-trained on 100 $N$-way tasks sampled from the meta-training subset.
 Those pre-trained models are trained using an Adam optimizer with a learning rate of 0.01 for 60 epochs.
-The meta-learner and pre-trained models employ a Conv4 architecture for consistency with existing works.
+The meta-learner is evaluated on 600 tasks sampled from the meta-testing subset.
+Both the meta-learner and the pre-trained models use a Conv4 architecture \cite{finn2017model} for a fair comparison with existing baselines.
 Conv4 consists of four convolutional blocks.
 Each block consists of 32 3 × 3 filters, a BatchNorm, a ReLU and a 2 × 2 max-pooling.
-Hyperparameters included an inner learning rate of 0.01 and an outer learning rate of 0.001 for \textsc{SPAN}-ANIL, and a learning rate of 0.001 for \textsc{SPAN}-ProtoNet.
-The threshold $p_s$ is empirically set as 0.4. $\alpha$ and $\beta$ of the Beta distribution are set as 0.5.
+We use the Adam optimizer with an inner learning rate of 0.01 and an outer learning rate of 0.001 for gradient-based meta-learning.
+We use the Adam optimizer with a learning rate of 0.001 for metric-based meta-learning and generator training.
+The coefficients for $\mathcal{R}$ and $\mathcal{L}_{\rm task}$ in \cref{eq:tdfml} are set empirically as 0.001 and 0.1, respectively.
+New tasks are synthesized every 200 iterations following \cite{hu2023learning}. $\alpha$ and $\beta$ of the Beta distribution are set as 0.5.
 The memory bank was limited to 20 tasks.
-For generator training, we adopt Adam optimizer with a learning rate of 0.001 for 200 epochs with its structure detailed in \cref{tab:sturcture_of_generator}.
-If not otherwise specified, we use \textit{combination} for task interpolation.
+Unless otherwise specified, we use task combination.
+Alternatively, we adopt a hybrid strategy denoted as “+mixup”: performing task combination before 4000 iterations as a warmup following \cite{hu2023architecture}, then switching to task mixup.
+The structure of the generator is provided in \cref{tab:sturcture_of_generator}.
+To facilitate readers' better understanding of our motivation using the synthetic images (in \cref{fig:tds} and \cref{fig:tdc_reason}), we inversely synthesize images from the pre-trained CLIP model.
+This is because features learned and crafted by large models tend to align more closely with human perception compared to those from smaller models \cite{ilyas2019adversarial}.
 All experiments are conducted on one NVIDIA GeForce RTX 3090 GPU.